GPN87/GPN87/README.md

 <h1 align="center">Hi 👋, I'm Gavin from Australia</h1>

-<p align="center">Current Bootcamper (finshing May 2023)| Former policy-writer | Aspiring data analyst</br>
+<p align="center">Current Bootcamper (finshing in May)| Former policy-writer | Aspiring data analyst</br>
-My skillset is an inch deep and a mile wide at the moment but I'm looking to dig deeper and chip away at my 10,000 hours.</p>
+My skillset is an inch deep and a mile wide at the moment</br>
+but I'm looking to dig deeper and chip away at my 10,000 hours.</p>
 <hr>